rqnguyen100/rqnguyen100.github.io/_pages/about.md

 My current interest is the field of Mechatronics.
 I'm passionate about learning about mechanical and electrical systems, as well as, programming.

-In my free time, I like to read, weightlift, play table tennis, and do martial arts.
+In my free time, I like to read, weightlift, bake/cook, bike, play table tennis, do martial arts.
 I'm currently a 2nd Dan black belt in Taekwondo.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.